 When I talk to prospective students about getting a good sense of the Dickinson community, I tell them to sit at the Underground and just people-watch.

-Nick Bailey, IB&M, on Rector Atrium with The Peddler
+Nick Bailey (International Business and Management) in Rector Science Complex Atrium with The Peddler

 Helena Jeudin, biology, on her residence hall